ThomasLoke/OptQC/README.txt

    a real or complex matrix.
    For a real matrix, this argument is 0.
    For a complex matrix, this argument is 1.
--> <Number-of-iterations-for-SA>: This argument specifies the number of iterations to use when performing simulated annealing.
+-> <Number-of-iterations-for-DRW>: This argument specifies the number of iterations to use when performing the descending random walk.
 Hence, a positive integer must be supplied.
 -> <Number-of-iterations-for-QS>: This argument specifies the number of iterations to use when performing the search for a different qubit permutation.
 Hence, a positive integer must be supplied.
--> <Alpha-value>: This argument specifies the alpha value, which determines the acceptance t threshold in the simulated annealing process.
-Must be a floating point value in the range 0 <= alpha < 1
+-> <Number-of-iterations-for-synchronization>: Given a number x for this argument, the program synchronizes threads after every x iterations.
+Hence, a positive integer must be supplied.

 - Several output files are generated from this program (* indicates the <Name-of-matrix-file> argument):
--> "*_gates.txt": This file gives the optimal decomposition of the matrix in text.
--> "*_plot.tex": This file, together with the Qcircuit TeX package (see http://www.cquic.org/Qcircuit/Qcircuit.tex), can be used to draw the quantum circuit of the optimal decomposition using any TeX installation.
+-> "*_circuit.tex": This file, together with the Qcircuit TeX package (see http://www.cquic.org/Qcircuit/Qcircuit.tex), can be used to draw the quantum circuit of the optimal decomposition using any TeX installation.
--> "*_history.dat": This file provides the time-series of the simulated annealing process for the process that reaches the optimal decomposition.
+-> "*_history.dat": This file provides the time-series of the descending random walk for the process that reaches the optimal decomposition.
 -> "*_perm.dat": This file gives the chosen qubit permutation q in list form, and the chosen permutation p in list form.